Manawyrm/FMBerry/README.md

 * The Daemon itself is essentially a simple TCP server.
 It is listening to Port 42516. (set in fmberryd.h) You can control it by sending the exact same commands you would give to ctlfmberry.
 * For information on How to control the Daemon have a look into ctlfmberry.
 It's a simple shell script.
 *
-* The NS741 transmitter is capable of modulating a RDS (station title, song information) signal.
-* FMBerry does NOT support RDS at the moment.
-It is however already present and working in it's source files (ns741.c).
 *
 * Feel free to contact me: t.maedel@alfeld.de